Ads Pixel

 Our last weather topic to discuss is less about the day-to-day weather we encounter and more about seasonal changes that can impact our roof.
 It’s leaves.

-• Keep your roof clear – hire a professional or very carefully and safely climb on your roof and clear away any leaf piles.
+• Keep your roof clear – Hire a professional or climb very carefully and safely on your roof and clear away any leaf piles.

-• Clean your gutters – gutters that are clogged with leaves and debris will prevent them from doing their job of carrying away rainwater.
+• Clean your gutters – Gutters that are clogged with leaves and debris will prevent them from doing their job of carrying away rainwater.

 find a location near you